 American Society of Addiction Medicine

-The American Society of Addiction Medicine is a professional society of physicians dedicated to increasing access to and improving the quality of addiction treatment, educating physicians, increasing public awareness, and supporting the research and prevention of addiction.asam.org
+The American Society of Addiction Medicine (ASAM), founded in 1954, is a professional medical society representing over 5000 physicians, clinicians, and associated professionals in the field of addiction medicine.
+ASAM is dedicated to increasing access and improving the quality of addiction treatment, educating physicians and the public, supporting research and prevention, and promoting the appropriate role of physicians in the care of patients with addiction.asam.org

 National Institute on Drug Abuse